-More than 14,000 stories and eleven years later, our mission is more crucial than ever as traditional media continue to contract, trust in media declines, and polarization dominates our media landscape.
+More than 15,000 stories and 13 years later, our mission is more crucial than ever as traditional media continue to contract, trust in media declines, and polarization dominates our media landscape.

-What started out as a three-year experiment with three employees in 2010 is now a leadership journalism brand with a reputation as one of the most trusted and reliable sources for accurate, in-depth news about public policy in Connecticut.
+What started out as an experiment with three employees in 2010 is now a leadership journalism brand with a reputation as one of the most trusted and reliable sources for accurate, in-depth news about public policy in Connecticut.